chakrabar/chakrabar.github.io/_posts/articles/2018-02-19-task-cancellation.md

         if (cancellationToken.IsCancellationRequested)
         {
             Console.WriteLine($"Cancelled on iteration # {i + 1}");
-            //the following alone line is enough to check and throw cancellationToken.ThrowIfCancellationRequested();
+            //the following lien alone is enough to check and throw cancellationToken.ThrowIfCancellationRequested();
         }
         Console.WriteLine($"Iteration # {i + 1} completed");